New European Commentary

 Gen 37:8 His brothers said to him, Will you indeed reign over us?
 Or will you indeed have dominion over us?
 They hated him all the more for his dreams and for his words- This was the Lord's experience: "We will not have this man to reign over us" (Lk.
 19:14), "We have no king but Caesar" (Jn.
 19:15).
 But "have dominion" is the Hebrew word used of how Joseph ruled over all Egypt and those who came to buy corn from him such as his brother (Gen. 45:8,26).
 However, that was but a primary fulfilment; the main fulfilment must be yet future.

 One lovely feature of this whole account is that when these dreams came true, there is no mention of the fact.
 Joseph doesn't rub the point in; neither are the brothers recorded as humbly admitting that the dreams had come true.
 Likewise the New Testament often doesn't labour the point that the Lord's life and work was fulfilling Old Testament prophecies like Is.
-53. This is left for us to perceive- and be even further strengthened in faith by the beautiful subtlty of it all.
+53. This is left for us to perceive- and be even further strengthened in faith by the beautiful subtlety of it all.

 Gen 37:9 He dreamed yet another dream- The double dream of Gen. 41:32 was a sign of absolute certainty of fulfilment.
 When Pharaoh had two dreams, and the prisoners together had two dreams, Joseph would have recalled his double dreams, and would have thereby been encouraged that they would be fulfilled too.
-Each of the three dreams in the Joseph story is a double dream (Joseph's dreams, the dreams of butler and baker, Pharaoah's dreams).
+Each of the three dreams in the Joseph story is a double dream (Joseph's dreams, the dreams of butler and baker, Pharaoh's dreams).
 When Joseph tells Pharaoh that double dreams mean they definitely come true, he said this, therefore, in faith- that his own dreams would come true.
 That faith is contrasted with both his father and his brothers protesting that these dreams could never come true.
 And I suggest he had this in mind all through, that circumstances would work out so that his brothers came bowing to him.
 I suggest that is what motivated him to suggest Pharaoh set a man over all Egypt to manage the people would come to buy grain- inwardly scheming that he would be the one chosen.
 He showed great spiritual ambition in all this.
-But Joseph also understands the double dream of Pharaoah to mean that God will "soon" fulfil it- and the double dream of the butler and baker indeed immediately came true.
+But Joseph also understands the double dream of Pharaoh to mean that God will "soon" fulfil it- and the double dream of the butler and baker indeed immediately came true.
 Joseph therefore understood that his own dreams would "soon" come true; but he understood that the "soon" was relative to God's view of time, and not his.
 The dreams of Pharaoh would take seven to fourteen years to come true; but Joseph understood that as "soon".
 We like Joseph must see that our redemption and the fulfilment of God's plan for us is likewise "soon"- in the ultimate perspective.

 It could also be that Joseph's two dreams were fulfilled [to some extent] in the two visits of the brothers to Egypt- they twice bowed before him.
 Although the fulfilment is still incomplete, because at those points his parents didn't bow to him.
 The full fulfilment will be at the resurrection.